GaganSingh111/ECG_HeartBeat_Categorization/README.md

 - **SMOTE helped balance the dataset**, improving classification for less common heartbeat types.
 - Future work could explore hybrid models and real-time applications on wearable devices.

-## How to Run the Project
-### Prerequisites
-- Python 3.11+
-- TensorFlow & Keras
-- NumPy, Pandas, Matplotlib, Seaborn
-- Scikit-learn, Imbalanced-learn

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for details.